 Hi y’all!
 Lately I have seen posts all over Pinterest about how to make these yarn pumpkins.
 So, I decided to try my hand at making them.

 They weren’t as complicated as I had thought!
-However, it did take me awhile to find an easy solution.
+However, it did take me awhile to find an easier solution.
 I should have done a little more research before I just jumped in and bought materials, because a chunky yarn would have taken less time.
 But I still think the thinner yarn turned out really well and I am pleased!
 (I will probably make more because I find them so cute!)

 - Yarn.
 (I used medium/#4 and super bulky/#6.)

 - Styrofoam pumpkins.
 (I got mine at Dollar Tree.)

 - Small Stick/ Twig.

 How To Make Yarn Pumpkins

 ** TIP **- Plug in hot glue gun before you begin so it will be ready to use by step 3!

 Step 1: Hollow The Center Of The Pumpkin

 So the first step will be to hollow out the center of the pumpkin.
 I used an apple corer.
 Make marks to create a circle.
 (Feel free to remove the plastic layer in the circle.)